Responsive

 Testing the Webhook

 Now that we have configured the webhook for PagerDuty, it’s time to test it.
-To do that, simply run the curl test.
+To do that, simply run the cURL test workflow.

-You’ll see the webhook trigger when the test fails and send data to PagerDuty.
+When the test fails, you’ll see the webhook trigger and send data to PagerDuty.
 Within PagerDuty, this will be shown as an incident based on the details we shared in the custom_payload.

 By default, PagerDuty also sets up an email alert triggered when an incident is created.